Undergraduate Course: Scandinavian Languages 2 (ELCS08010)

 On completion of this course, the student will be able to:

-- Demonstrate a deeper understanding of Danish, Norwegian and Swedish vocabulary, grammar and syntax through translation practice.
+- Demonstrate a broad understanding of the Scandinavian Languages, Danish, Norwegian and Swedish, including their history and structural relationship.

-- Analyse texts in the three mainland Scandinavian languages in a systematic manner using appropriate linguistic vocabulary and terminology, illustrating knowledge of the characteristic linguistic features of each of these languages.
+- Analyse texts in the three languages in a systematic manner using appropriate linguistic vocabulary and terminology, and prove knowledge of the characteristic linguistic features of each of the languages.

 |Lars S. Vikør: The Nordic Languages.
 Oslo 1993. |